 Lugo, Frazier help Mets stop skid with 2-0 win over Yankees

 Frazier connected against Yankees ace Luis Severino, going deep for the second consecutive night to help the Mets prevent a Subway Series sweep at Citi Field.
-They ended a 10-game home losing streak and avoided an 0-9 homestand that would have matched the worst in team history.
+They ended a 10-game home losing streak and averted an 0-9 homestand that would have matched the worst in team history.

-Despite losing another important player to injury when second baseman Asdrubal Cabrera exited with a tight left hamstring, the Mets broke a six-game slide against their New York rivals.
-The crosstown foes meet again at Yankee Stadium from July 20-22, right after the All-Star break.
+Despite losing another important player to injury when second baseman Asdrubal Cabrera exited with a tight left hamstring, the Mets broke a six-game slide against their New York City rivals.
+The crosstown foes meet again at Yankee Stadium from July 20-22.

 Severino (9-2) struck out seven in five innings but was handed his first loss since April 10 at Boston.
 The power-packed Yankees, with the best record in the majors at 42-19, had won four straight and nine of 10.
-They had been the only club in the big leagues that hadn’t been shut out this year.
+They had been the only big league club that hadn’t been shut out this year.

-Struggling veteran Jose Reyes, who replaced Cabrera, singled with two outs in the fifth, and Frazier lofted a 1-2 slider over the 370-foot sign in left-center.
+Struggling veteran Jose Reyes, who replaced Cabrera, singled with two outs in the fifth before Frazier lofted a 1-2 slider over the 370-foot sign in left-center.

-Robert Gsellman worked two scoreless innings, bailing out Reyes after his double error gave the Yankees a chance in the eighth.
-Reyes threw well wide of first base on what would have been a 6-4-3 double play, and then a replay review showed he missed second base entirely on the pivot.
+Robert Gsellman worked two scoreless innings , bailing out Reyes after his double error gave the Yankees a chance in the eighth.
+Reyes threw well wide of first base on what should have been a 6-4-3 double play, and then a replay review showed he missed second base entirely on the pivot.
 Gsellman got a foul out and a flyout to strand the runners.

-Anthony Swarzak finished the three-hitter, pitching a hitless ninth for his third career save and first with the Mets, who won for only the fourth time in 19 games.
+Anthony Swarzak finished the three-hitter for his third career save and first with the Mets, who won for only the fourth time in 19 games.

 Greg Bird was doubled off first base to end it when Gary Sanchez lined out to third base, with Frazier starting the game-ending double play.

-Yankees: RF Aaron Judge was held out of the starting lineup to rest his jammed left thumb.
-With a day off Monday, manager Aaron Boone said he just wanted to take the opportunity to give Judge consecutive days off.
-The slugger pinch hit in the eighth and reached on the error by Reyes.
+Yankees: Judge was held out of the starting lineup to rest his jammed left thumb.
+The slugger pinch hit in the eighth and reached on an error by Reyes.

-Yankees: CC Sabathia (3-1, 3.59 ERA) starts Tuesday night when Bryce Harper and the Nationals visit Yankee Stadium for the opener of a two-game interleague series.
-RHP Tanner Roark (3-6, 3.56) pitches for Washington.
+Yankees: CC Sabathia (3-1, 3.59 ERA) starts Tuesday night when Bryce Harper and the Washington Nationals visit Yankee Stadium for the opener of a two-game interleague series.

-Mets: RHP Zack Wheeler (2-4, 4.57 ERA) gets the ball Tuesday night in a personal homecoming at Atlanta.
+Mets: RHP Zack Wheeler (2-4, 4.57 ERA) gets the ball Tuesday in a personal homecoming at Atlanta.
 Wheeler, who tossed seven shutout innings of three-hit ball last time out against Baltimore, is 4-2 with a 2.94 ERA in eight career starts vs. the Braves — though he hasn’t faced them since September 2014.
-RHP Mike Foltynewicz (5-4, 2.31) goes for Atlanta.

 More AP baseball: https://apnews.com/tag/MLBbaseball